 What is the best way to go about this?
 First, we look at the client’s business.
 In so doing, we try to calculate the potential financial impact of a ransom attack.
 First, there are the direct costs of the downtime – an average of 7 days – and the indirect costs.
 Think about the reputational damage and the morale of your own employees that will suffer.
 And then, of course, you have the costs after the attack: restart, analysis, extra protection, missed orders, etc.

 The aim of such a plan is to keep the time between the downtime and the restart as short as possible.
-What is important is to find and save the necessary evidence so as to be able to analyse it.
-Just as in CSI: a special team comes in to take stock in detail of all the traces on site before the corpse can be moved from the crime scene.
+What is important is to find and save the necessary evidence so as to be able to analyze it.
+Just as in CSI: a special team comes in to take stock in detail of all the traces on-site before the corpse can be moved from the crime scene.